OpenMS/pyopenms_viz/docs/Installation.rst

 (Recommended) The Python Package Index
 --------------------------------------

-The recommended way of installing MassDash is through the Python Package Index (PyPI).
+The recommended way of installing pyOpenMS-viz is through the Python Package Index (PyPI).
 We recommend installing MassDash in its own virtual environment using Anaconda to avoid packaging conflicts.

 First create a new environment:

 .. code-block:: bash

-   conda create --name=massdash python=3.9
+   conda create --name=massdash python=3.11
-   conda activate massdash
+   conda activate pyopenms-viz

 Then in the new environment install MassDash.